ShymaaIsmail/requirement-analysis/README.md

 * **Availability:** The system should be available 99.9% of the time.
 * **Scalability:** The system should scale to accommodate more users and bookings.

+---

+### **Use Case Diagrams** 📊

+**What are Use Case Diagrams?**
+Use Case Diagrams visualize system functionality from the user's perspective, showing interactions between actors (users) and the system.
+They are essential for understanding system requirements.

+**Benefits:**

+* Clarify system requirements.
+* Identify actors and use cases.
+* Enhance communication among stakeholders.
+* Support system design.

+**Use Case Diagram for the Booking System:**
+Below is the Use Case Diagram for the booking system, illustrating key actors (User, Admin) and their use cases (e.g., creating and managing bookings).

+---

+Here’s the shortened version for the **Acceptance Criteria** section:

+---

+### **Acceptance Criteria** ✅

+**Importance in Requirement Analysis:**
+Acceptance Criteria define the conditions a feature must meet to be considered complete.
+They ensure the system meets business needs, provide testing guidelines, and align development with user expectations.

+**Example for Checkout Feature (Booking Management System):**

+1. **User Login:** User must be logged in to access checkout.
+2. **Booking Summary:** Display room type, dates, and total cost.
+3. **Payment Methods:** Offer credit card or PayPal options.
+4. **Payment Validation:** Validate payment info and show error if it fails.
+5. **Confirmation:** Show booking confirmation and send email upon successful payment.